rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the people of Dan set up the carved image for themselves, and Jonathan the son of Gershom, son of Moses, and his sons were priests to the tribe of the Danites until the day of the captivity of the land. ^1830

-So they set up Micah’s carved image that he made, as long as the house of God was at Shiloh. ^1831
+So they set up Micah's carved image that he made, as long as the house of God was at Shiloh. ^1831

 In those days, when there was no king in Israel, a certain Levite was sojourning in the remote parts of the hill country of Ephraim, who took to himself a concubine from Bethlehem in Judah. ^1901

-And his concubine was unfaithful to him, and she went away from him to her father’s house at Bethlehem in Judah, and was there some four months. ^1902
+And his concubine was unfaithful to him, and she went away from him to her father's house at Bethlehem in Judah, and was there some four months. ^1902

 Then her husband arose and went after her, to speak kindly to her and bring her back.
 He had with him his servant and a couple of donkeys.
-And she brought him into her father’s house.
-And when the girl’s father saw him, he came with joy to meet him. ^1903
+And she brought him into her father's house.
+And when the girl's father saw him, he came with joy to meet him. ^1903

-And his father-in-law, the girl’s father, made him stay, and he remained with him three days.
+And his father-in-law, the girl's father, made him stay, and he remained with him three days.
 So they ate and drank and spent the night there. ^1904

-And on the fourth day they arose early in the morning, and he prepared to go, but the girl’s father said to his son-in-law, Strengthen your heart with a morsel of bread, and after that you may go. ^1905
+And on the fourth day they arose early in the morning, and he prepared to go, but the girl's father said to his son-in-law, Strengthen your heart with a morsel of bread, and after that you may go. ^1905

 So the two of them sat and ate and drank together.
-And the girl’s father said to the man, Be pleased to spend the night, and let your heart be merry. ^1906
+And the girl's father said to the man, Be pleased to spend the night, and let your heart be merry. ^1906

 And when the man rose up to go, his father-in-law pressed him, till he spent the night there again. ^1907

 And on the fifth day he arose early in the morning to depart.
-And the girl’s father said, Strengthen your heart and wait until the day declines.
+And the girl's father said, Strengthen your heart and wait until the day declines.
 So they ate, both of them. ^1908

-And when the man and his concubine and his servant rose up to depart, his father-in-law, the girl’s father, said to him, Behold, now the day has waned toward evening.
+And when the man and his concubine and his servant rose up to depart, his father-in-law, the girl's father, said to him, Behold, now the day has waned toward evening.
 Please, spend the night.
 Behold, the day draws to its close.
 Lodge here and let your heart be merry, and tomorrow you shall arise early in the morning for your journey, and go home. ^1909

 But the man would not spend the night.
-He rose up and departed and arrived opposite Jebus (that is, Jerusalem ).
+He rose up and departed and arrived opposite Jebus (that is, Jerusalem).
 He had with him a couple of saddled donkeys, and his concubine was with him. ^1910

 When they were near Jebus, the day was nearly over, and the servant said to his master, Come now, let us turn aside to this city of the Jebusites and spend the night in it. ^1911